Cost-sensitive Selection of Variables by Ensemble of Model Sequences: Conclusions

 \section{Conclusions}

 This work tackles the challenging problem of measures or variables selection under a budget (or under different budget levels).
 We proposed an efficient strategy in navigating the solution space by following multiple model sequences with each having the potential of leading to an `optimal' solution.
 Instead of delivering a single model as output, we produce a model schedule which would allow a user to pick the model with the best predictive accuracy under a given budget, or to get the best tradeoff between model cost and predictive accuracy.
-Experiments on several benchmark or real datasets show that our approach compares favorably to competing methods. \\ \\ Given the high cost in the collection, storage, processing, and maintenance of large scale data, methods that incorporate variable costs will be highly desirable and widely applicable.
+Experiments on several benchmark or real datasets show that our approach compares favorably to competing methods.
+It would be interesting to explore different cost profiles, however, we feel that it is a big topic worth an extended study, and due to page limits, we decide to leave that to future work. \\ \\ Given the high cost in the collection, storage, processing, and maintenance of large scale data, methods that incorporate variable costs will be highly desirable and widely applicable.
 We expect our approach could be generalized to many settings beyond classification.
+Also, our idea of multi-path search, along with the learning of model power from data and multicore computing has the potential of becoming a general strategy for efficiently finding an approximate solution to a large class of discrete optimization problems.